chriszuercher1/python_mqtt_weather_data/README.md

 ```bash
 mosquitto -d
 ```
-To run the MQTT example, run the mqtt_publisher.py and the app.py in separate Terminals.
+To run the MQTT examples, run the mqtt_publisher.py, mqtt_subscriber.py, and app.py in separate Terminals.

 ```bash
 # Run the publisher